tadorsey735/watson-tone-analyzer/assets/singlecommand-legacy-protectorate/README.md

 python main.py
 ```

 > Now that you're off ice, it's advised to avoid mirrors and reflective surfaces in general.
-Even a glimpse of the sleeve's body before your stack has fully integrated with it could result in a psychotic break.
+Even a glimpse of your new sleeve's face before you've had time to psychologically prepare could result in a psychotic break.
 This is particularly true if you're being re-sleeved for the first time since suffering a violent death.

 ## Life in the Clouds

 Humanity has massively over-populated the Earth.
-Turns out our longer lifespans is a huge turn on and we're breeding at a bacterial rate now, creating complex familial structures with sometimes seven or eight parents at one layer spawning a massive, interconnected layer beneath them and it's not uncommon for someone to have only met a fraction of their siblings.
+Turns out longer lifespans are a huge turn on and the species is breeding at a bacterial rate now, creating complex familial structures with sometimes seven or eight parents at one layer spawning a massive, interconnected layers beneath them and it's not uncommon for someone to have only met a fraction of their siblings and these days your likely to have a few uncles and aunts born after you were.

-For those rich enough to afford some peace and quiet away from the masses, there's only one direction to go: up.
+And so for those rich enough to afford some peace and quiet away from the masses, there's only one direction to go: up.
 Today the privileged live in the clouds and try to avoid ground level interactions as much as possible.
 That's where you come in.

 <img src="./assets/aerium.png" width="100%">